J = imimposemin(I,BW)

 I— Grayscale mask image

-Grayscale mask image, specified as a numeric or logical array of any dimension.
+Grayscale mask image, specified as a numeric array of any dimension.

 BW— Binary marker image

 Binary marker image, specified as a numeric or logical array of the same size as the

 26| 3-by-3-by- ... -by-3 matrix of

 Pixel connectivity, specified as one of the values in this table.
 The default